chohh7391/vla_lab/README.md

     - Listing the available tasks:

-        Note: It the task name changes, it may be necessary to update the search pattern `"Template-"` (in the `scripts/list_envs.py` file) so that it can be listed.
+        Note: It the task name changes, it may be necessary to update the search pattern `"VlaLab-"` (in the `scripts/list_envs.py` file) so that it can be listed.

         ```bash